 - Located sufficiently close to local markets;

-In Ottawa, sand and gravel pits are generally smaller-scale and shorter-term operations than limestone quarries.
-They do not involve drilling, blasting or rock crushing and therefore pits do not need to be as widely separated from incompatible uses as quarries.
-Sand and gravel pits are permitted in the Sand and Gravel Resource, the Limestone Resource, the General Rural and the Agricultural Resource Areas.
-Whenever reference is made to permitting mineral aggregate extraction elsewhere in this Plan, Section 3.7.4 will apply.
+In Ottawa, sand and gravel pits are generally smaller-scale and shorter-term operations than bedrock quarries.
+They do not involve drilling, blasting or rock crushing and therefore pits may not need to be as widely separated from incompatible uses as quarries.
+Sand and gravel pits are permitted in the Sand and Gravel Resource, the Bedrock Resource, the General Rural Area.
+[Amendment #150, December 21, 2017] [Amendment #180, November 8, 2017]

 A deposit of high-grade silica sand has been identified in the former City of Kanata (Lot 20, Concession 3).
 Silica is a mineral used in the manufacture of glass and artificial abrasives and in foundries and smelters.
 Silica is also used in the production of skid-resistant asphalt.
 At present, the need to designate the particular deposit in Ottawa is not clearly established.
 Nevertheless, any proposed development that would preclude the possibility of future extraction of the deposit will be reviewed before deciding whether or not development should proceed.
 [Ministerial Modification #24, November 10, 2003] [Amendment #76, OMB File # PL100206, July 21, 2011.]

-- Sand and Gravel and Limestone Resource Areas are designated on Schedules A and B with the intent to:
+- Sand and Gravel and Bedrock Resource Areas are designated on Schedules A and B with the intent to:

 - Protect non-renewable mineral aggregate resources, located close to markets, for future use;